Laplacian paths in complex networks: information core emerges from entropic transitions: Abstract

 \section{Abstract}

 Complex networks usually exhibit a rich architecture organized over multiple intertwined scales.
 Information pathways are expected to pervade these scales reflecting structural insights that are not manifest from analyses of the network topology.
-Moreover, small-world effects correlate the different network hierarchies complicating the identification of coexisting mesoscopic structures and functional cores.
+Moreover, small-world effects correlate with the different network hierarchies complicating the identification of coexisting mesoscopic structures and functional cores.
 We present a communicability analysis of effective information pathways throughout complex networks based on information diffusion to shed further light on these issues.
-We employ a variety of brand-new theoretical techniques allowing for: (i) bring the theoretical framework to quantify the probability of information diffusion among nodes, (iii) identify critical scales and structures of complex networks regardless of their intrinsic properties, and (iii) introduce future renormalization group approaches based on diffusion distances.
-By harmoniously combining these ideas, we find the information flow of complex networks at different resolution scales.
-We focus on entropic transitions using computational techniques, uncovering generic mesoscale functional structures controlling information processing in complex networks.
-Altogether, this study sheds much light on allowing new theoretical techniques to renormalize complex spatial structures at different scales and offers a basis for exploring structural scale-invariance and universality in complex networks.
+We employ a variety of brand-new theoretical techniques allowing for: (i) bring the theoretical framework to quantify the probability of information diffusion among nodes, (ii) identify critical scales and structures of complex networks regardless of their intrinsic properties, and (iii) demonstrate their dynamical relevance in synchronization phenomena.
+By combining these ideas, we evidence how the information flow on complex networks unravels different resolution scales.
+Using computational techniques, we focus on entropic transitions, uncovering a generic mesoscale object, the \emph{information core}, and controlling information processing in complex networks.
+Altogether, this study sheds much light on allowing new theoretical techniques paving the way to introduce future renormalization group approaches based on diffusion distances.

-The transmission and processing of information in complex networks are a function of the underlying spatial graph structure determining the paths along which the information flows.
+Transmission and processing of information in complex networks are functions of the underlying spatial graph structure determining the paths along which the information flows.
 Such paths strongly depend on the spatial resolution at which the dynamical processes operate \cite{Masuda2017, Cimini2019}.
 We can even say that a particular flow --strongly conditioned by the underlying topology-- is directly linked to the network scales through the network ``communicability'', i.e., how a perturbation on one node of the network is ``felt'' by the rest of the nodes with different intensities \cite{Estrada2012}.
-We need to consider three powerful concepts to shed light on the interaction between information flow and graph structure.
+We need, therefore, to consider three powerful concepts to shed light on the interaction between information flow and graph structure.